SpaceEarthEX/OreOverhaul/README.md

 # OreOverhaul
-*"You are looking at a big solo project, but what for? ..its for sprite practicing."* - SpaceEarthEX
+*"You are looking at my big solo project, but what for? ..its for sprite practicing."* - SpaceEarthEX

 **Currently there are 0 ores in this mod.**